-The Chaplains and the Spiritual Care staff at Michigan Medicine are dedicated to serving the needs of our patients, their families and caregivers, and our staff.
+The Department of Spiritual Care at Michigan Medicine is dedicated to serving the needs of our patients, their families and caregivers, and our staff.

 These unprecedented times require us to be flexible and creative in delivering care.
 As a result we have brought together a collection of multi-faith resources that we hope will be helpful to you.

 Curious about Spiritual Care in a hospital setting?
-Click here to read more about what Chaplains do and how we can help from our Associate Director of the Department of Spiritual Care, Rev. Christina Wright.
+Click here to read more about what chaplains do and how we can help from our Associate Director of the Department of Spiritual Care, Rev. Dr. Christina Wright.

 What is a Chaplain?

 - people from various faith traditions who have training and education in their faith tradition and serve in hospitals, long-term care facilities, universities and other non-traditional settings

 - a person who serves people of all faith traditions or none